Co/Lab · Fall 2026 Cohort forming

 Can we sponsor more than one leader?

-Organizations routinely sponsor multiple leaders — they are placed in different cohorts so each has a room where they can speak freely.
-We map leaders to the right cohort based on scope.
+Yes — a company can sponsor more than one leader.
+They're placed in different cohorts so each has a room where they can speak freely.
+We map each leader to the right cohort based on scope.

 How do you measure whether it’s working?